ronnyerrmann/js_coding_exercises/README.md

+# Ronny's notes

+This was an exercise suggested to me to improve my JavaScript coding after starting working on my [Cycle Logging Project](https://github.com/ronnyerrmann/cycle_logging).
+It also helped me to gain more experience in a test driven development.
+All the code, inside the functions in the [challenges folder](challenges/) are written by me, as well as the test functions starting from excercise 6 in the [test folder](test/).

+original notes:

 # JavaScript Practice

 This repository contains 7 lots of exercises for you to undertake and build on your coding and technical ability.
 We will be checking over your solutions, so please ensure you push to GitHub regularly.